 What Does Circular Fashion Mean for Us Consumers?

 As consumers, we have been taught that we have the power.
 I don’t know about that – maybe if the advertising industry didn’t exist, we would actually have power over the producers, but I digress – but as a consumer, you can still do a lot to remain cognizant of the effects of your consumerism on the planet.
-You can develop healthier shopping habits and follow some of the principles of circular fashion.
+You can develop healthier shopping habits, implement the circular economy in everyday life, and follow some of the principles of circular fashion.

 1 // Don’t Buy